zbvc42/steam_recommendation_system/readme.md

     - Retrieve list of indie app ids
     - Retrieve Steam store pages for indie games (JSONs)
     - Retrieve reviews for indie games (JSONs)
-- Convert JSONs to a more usable database format
+- Ingest JSONs to parquet files
 - EDA
-- Transform data
-- Model
+- Use network analysis to cluster/label reviewers and games
+- Extract more labels from topic analysis of game reviews
+- Build recommender based on labels

 ### Organization